'I want them dead': Ukrainian mum's fury

 However, Ukrainian President Volodymyr Zelensky has declared that he will only accept "victory" against Russia.

-"A victory of truth means a victory for Ukraine and Ukrainians," Mr Zelensky told Fox News through an interpreter.
+"A victory of truth means a victory for Ukraine and Ukrainians," Zelensky told Fox News through an interpreter.
 "The question is when it will end.
 That is a deep question.
 It's a painful question.
-Besides victory, the Ukrainian people will not accept any outcome."
+Besides victory, the Ukrainian people will not accept any outcome.

 "We do not trade our territory.
 The question of territorial integrity and sovereignty is out of discussion."

-The Ukrainian President added that he has spoken with US President Joe Biden and told him he would like to see the United States included in a security agreement that would provide long-term support for Ukraine to address the possibility Russia would to invade again in the future.
+The Ukrainian President added that he has spoken with US President Joe Biden and told him he would like to see the United States included in a security agreement that would provide long-term support for Ukraine to address the possibility Russia could invade again in the future.

-"Without exaggeration, by what we have seen in Bucha and the vicinity, we can conclude that Russia is worse than ISIS in the scale and ruthlessness of the crimes committed," Mr Kuleba told reporters in Warsaw, Poland.
+"Without exaggeration, by what we have seen in Bucha and the vicinity, we can conclude that Russia is worse than Isis in the scale and ruthlessness of the crimes committed," Kuleba told reporters in Warsaw, Poland.

 Kyiv Mayor Vitali Klitschko said "what happened in Bucha and other suburbs of Kyiv can only be described as genocide".